Basic Police Officer Training Academy

 New Mexico Junior College is the site of the Southeastern New Mexico Law Enforcement Academy (SNMLEA).
 This is a satellite program accredited by the New Mexico Department of Public Safety in Santa Fe, New Mexico.
 This academy is taught by experienced and certified personnel including law enforcement officers, attorneys, criminal justice practitioners, and other state certified professional trainers in specialized areas.
 The course of instruction prepares you for police officer certification by the New Mexico Law Enforcement Academy Board.

 SNMLEA abides by all laws as established by the New Mexico Law Enforcement Act, Chapter 29, Article 7 NMSA 1978, and will follow all Rules and Regulations as set by the New Mexico Law Enforcement Academy Board.
 SNMLEA conducts two training academies per year.
 Each academy is 16-17 weeks in duration and emphasizes high academic and stringent conduct standards.
 All classes are scheduled to meet 40 hours per week, Monday through Thursday (some Friday's included), 6:00 a.m. to 5:00 p.m.
 Some evening classes will be required.
 While attending the Basic Police Officer Training Academy, cadets are required to reside in the SNMLEA dorms during the week when training is being conducted.

 * Complete SNMLEA BPOT Registration Form

-* Download, print, and complete the Law Enforcement Training Academy Application Packet
+* Download, print, and complete the law enforcement training academy Application Packet

-If you will be attending the academy self-sponsored, you will NOT need to complete the following forms included in the packet:
+If attending the academy self-sponsored, you will NOT need to submit the LEA 2-Employment Verification or LEA 82-Agency Employment Action